 There is so much information you can gather from your Google Search Console, and it could become overwhelming at first.
 For today just familiarize yourself with the query data provided.

-To locate the query data, sign into your Google console, click the Search Traffic link located on the left sidebar, then click Search Analytics from the drop-down menu.
+To locate the query data, sign in to your Google console, click the Search Traffic link on the left sidebar, then click Search Analytics from the drop-down menu.

 Here you will find all of the ways people are finding your products or site.
 You might want to consider downloading the report into a spreadsheet.
 You will be able to view the content in Excel or Google Sheets.

 You can find the Download link on the bottom left of the page.

 Sell More Art Online Keyword Research Basics Part 2